mrinalinikalundia/Movies-Database/OTT platform/README.md

 # Movies-Database
- Movies data from different platform will analysis
+ Analysis of movies in different OTT platform